rmungai/SpheroidInvasionAnalysis/README.md

 # SpheroidInvasionAnalysis

-**Correspoding manuscript:** "Towards an Objective and High-throughput Quantification Method for Spheroid Invasion Assays" Rozanne W. Mungai, Roger J. Hartman, Grace Jolin, Kevin Piskorowski , and Kristen L. Billiar.
+**Corresponding manuscript:** "Towards an Objective and High-throughput Quantification Method for Spheroid Invasion Assays" Rozanne W. Mungai, Roger J. Hartman, Grace Jolin, Kevin Piskorowski , and Kristen L. Billiar.
-  * **DOI** *(---- TBD ---- )*
+  * **DOI** *(will be added after publication, currently in peer-review)*

 This repository contains MATLAB scripts used to batch process images of multicellular spheroids and quantify invasion between two snapshot images.
 It is intended for cases where the same spheroid is imaged at an initial timepoint (such as Day 0, when no invasion has occured) and again imaged at a final timepoint (such as Day 2) to calculate the extent of invasion from the spheroid.
-Please see the corresponding manuscript for a use-case example:
+Please see the corresponding manuscript for a use-case example.

-A GUI (for those unfamiliar with programming) and a Python version of these scripts are provided in Python by @rogerh2 for ease-of-use.
+A GUI (for those unfamiliar with programming) and a Python version of these scripts are provided in Python by @rogerh2 for ease of use.

 ## **Requirements**
 MATLAB R2021a or later with the image processing toolbox